Trade exchange

 Thousands of trade exchanges exist, some independent and some belonging to regional or global networks.
 The two most prominent associations for Trade Exchanges are IRTA (International Reciprocal Trade Association) and NATE (National Association of Independent Trade Exchanges).

-There are numerous benefits to business bartering, some of which include, large referral network of businesses/services, easing cash flows problems/saving cash, filling empty time slots (professionals, stylists, etc.), filling empty hotel rooms, unloading excess inventory, using trade to attract cash customers (advertising), gaining access to a directory of other member businesses, from which they can purchase and sell dollar for dollar.
+There are numerous benefits to business bartering, some of which include: large referral network of businesses/services, easing cash flow problems/saving cash, using goods or services that would otherwise be wasted (empty time slots of professionals, empty hotel rooms, excess inventory), using trade to attract cash customers (advertising), gaining access to a directory of other member businesses.
 Reputable trade exchanges have physical locations with sales people & brokers and are not just "online" exchanges.
 Trading in this way can ease cashflow problems and help turn inventories around.